awsdocs/amazon-personalize-developer-guide/doc_source/getting-started-cli.md

 Two steps are required to initially train a model\.
 First, you create the configuration for training the model using the [CreateSolution](API_CreateSolution.md) operation\.
 Second, you train the model using the [CreateSolutionVersion](API_CreateSolutionVersion.md) operation\.

 You train a model using a recipe and your training data\.
 Amazon Personalize provides a set of predefined recipes\.
 For more information, see [Step 1: Choosing a recipe](working-with-predefined-recipes.md)\.
-For this exercise, you use AutoML, which allows Amazon Personalize to pick the best recipe based on the dataset you created in the preceding step\.
+For this exercise, you use the User\-Personalization recipe\.

 1. Create the configuration for training a model by running the following command\.